Aliases for PUM2 Gene

 GeneCards Summary for PUM2 Gene

 PUM2 (Pumilio RNA-Binding Family Member 2) is a Protein Coding gene.
 Among its related pathways are Translational Control.
-GO annotations related to this gene include RNA binding.
+GO annotations related to this gene include poly(A) RNA binding and binding.
 An important paralog of this gene is PUM1.

 UniProtKB/Swiss-Prot for PUM2 Gene

 Sequence-specific RNA-binding protein that acts as a post-transcriptional repressor by binding the 3-UTR of mRNA targets.
 Binds to an RNA consensus sequence, the Pumilio Response Element (PRE), 5-UGUANAUA-3, that is related to the Nanos Response Element (NRE) (, PubMed:21397187).
 Mediates post-transcriptional repression of transcripts via different mechanisms: acts via direct recruitment of the CCR4-POP2-NOT deadenylase leading to translational inhibition and mRNA degradation (PubMed:22955276).
 Also mediates deadenylation-independent repression by promoting accessibility of miRNAs (PubMed:18776931, PubMed:22345517).
 Acts as a post-transcriptional repressor of E2F3 mRNAs by binding to its 3-UTR and facilitating miRNA regulation (PubMed:22345517).
 Plays a role in cytoplasmic sensing of viral infection (PubMed:25340845).
 May regulate DCUN1D3 mRNA levels (PubMed:25349211).
 May support proliferation and self-renewal of stem cells.